IvannaZimina/React-app-Winter/README.md

 ## Task
-Create web-app with navigation links (using navbar options).
+Create a web-app with navigation links (using navbar options).

 ## Stack
 React.js, CSS.

 ## Description
-Creating web-app with react components and using own styles.
+There was created a web-app with react components and using own styles.

 ## Environment
 Clone repositore on your machine.
 Use npm install to add all dependencies in project and open web-app.